Welcome to part 1 of a 3-part series that discusses everything you need to know regarding Biden Debt Cancellation.

-With the sweep of a pen stroke, Joe Biden recently committed perhaps the single largest act of bribery in the history of Western Civilization.
+Perhaps the largest act of bribery committed in Western civilization is that committed by Joe Biden with a stroke of the pen.
 At a cost estimated by the smart folks at Wharton to run anywhere between $469 billion and $519 billion, his cancellation of student loan debt is clearly designed to make those who had their debt forgiven vote for Democrats out of gratitude and those who are contemplating future student debt vote for Democrats out of hope.

-If the Marshall Plan after WWII was designed to encourage Europe to come together and behave better, its cost, at a paltry $150 billion in today’s dollars, at least it had a sound objective and positive results.
+The Marshall Plan is designed to bring Europe together after WWII, achieving a sound objective at a paltry $150 billion in today’s dollars.
 What is the objective of Biden’s bailout of students?
 Votes.
 What will the results likely be?
 Even higher tuition costs.
 Nothing noble, just hubris and carnage.

 - $1.75 trillion in total student loan debt (including federal and private loans)